 You made only 1 contact.
 The fact that a City Official forwarded it to other City Officials does not alter the fact that you were engaging in a direct communication with only one City Official.
 The first City Official could have forwarded the email to 20 other City Officials and it still would be only 1 contact.

-Providing that information to a City Official is a lobbying contact if it is for the purpose of influencing a municipal decision.
+Educating an official regarding a particular matter often constitutes lobbying.
+Providing information to a City Official is a lobbying contact if done for the purpose of influencing a municipal decision.
 One needn’t advocate for one side or another to influence a decision.
 Providing information, statistics, analysis, or studies to a City Official is considered a contact if it could affect the decision.

 It depends.
 If your communication may reasonably be considered an effort to get a municipal decision underway (e.g., getting the City Council to adopt an ordinance to reverse the budget shortfall, to prevent future shortfalls, etc.), then it is a contact even though there is no decision docketed when the communication is made.
 On the other hand, if the communication is not reasonably likely to lead to a municipal decision, then it is not a contact.